SaumyaDiwan-bmi/HW-11-Homework-BMI-/README.md

 # Key Insights
 ## A
+### i
+For Systolic Blood Pressures SBP, Polynomial Regression Models and Sigmoid models were initiated.
+Similarly for Diastolic Blood Pressures DBP, Polynomical Polynomial Regression Models and Gaussian models.
+All modelling and analysis was performed in Python3
 ### ii
 Data from the reference preprint ([https://arxiv.org/pdf/2402.01598]) was taken class marks for the Age brackets were generated in a separate column (Age_class_mark))
 | Age   | Number    | %    | mean_SBP | std_SBP | mean_DBP | std_DBP | rho_SBP_DBP | Age_class_mark |